The Eric And Wendy Schmidt Fund For Strategic Innovation

 Overview

 The Eric And Wendy Schmidt Fund For Strategic Innovation is a private grantmaking foundation established in September 2014 by Eric and Wendy Schmidt.
-With assets totaling approximately $1.4 billion, the fund serves as a corporate foundation of Schmidt Futures and focuses on strategic technology investments, talent development, and initiatives to strengthen long-term competitiveness in artificial intelligence and emerging technologies.
-The foundation disbursed $254.7 million in charitable grants during fiscal year 2023, representing a significant commitment to scientific research, AI development, and cultivating the next generation of leaders in technology and geopolitics.
+With assets totalling approximately $1.4 billion, the fund serves as a corporate foundation of Schmidt Futures and focuses on strategic technology investments, talent development, and initiatives to strengthen long-term competitiveness in artificial intelligence and emerging technologies.
+The foundation disbursed $301,970,372 in charitable grants during fiscal year 2023 (based on 990-PF filing), representing a significant commitment to scientific research, AI development, and cultivating the next generation of leaders in technology and geopolitics.
 Leadership consists of Eric Schmidt (President and Director) and Wendy Schmidt (Director).

 Funding Priorities

-The fund supports several major strategic initiatives rather than traditional open grant programs:
+The fund supports several major strategic initiatives rather than traditional open grant programmes:

 1. Schmidt Special Competitive Studies Project (SCSP) - $15,123,932 (2023)